-We've seen our share of million dollar weddings, but this one takes the cake.
-Fashion and lifestyle blogger Feiping Chang wed financier Lincoln Li during a three-day affair in Capri, Italy last month — and it was literally a sight to see.
-The couple exchanged vows on the cliff of Villa Lysis.
-But, get this.
-The Italian government granted the couple permission wed at the location after Chang and Li agreed to refurbish it.
-The pair added a bridge linking the grounds of the villa to the rooftop where they said "I do."
-According to the bride, she always knew she wanted her dream wedding at the Italian destination.
+We've seen our share of million-dollar weddings, but this one takes the cake.
+Fashion and lifestyle blogger Feiping Chang wed financier Lincoln Li during a three-day affair in Capri, Italy last month—and it truly was a sight to see.
+The couple was lucky enough to exchange vows on the cliff of Villa Lysis.
+The couple was granted permission from the Italian government to wed at the location only after Chang and Li agreed to refurbish it, so the pair added a bridge linking the grounds of the villa to the rooftop where they said "I do."
+According to the bride, she always knew she wanted her dream wedding at this Italian destination.

-On the way to the ceremony location, guests were treated to some tunes, played by local bands.
+On the way to the ceremony location, guests were treated to music played by local bands.
 The couple even changed restaurant and street signs into their names along the way!

 Because one dress is never enough, Chang slipped into another ethereal design, also by Valli, during the reception.

 For the reception, guests were treated to an Italian three-course meal before it was time to enter the dessert room.
 Yes, you read that right.
 Cakes, cookies, and other sweet treats were all under one roof.
 While invitees dined, a chef spent 45 minutes whipping up a traditional Italian wedding cake on the spot.

 The proposal story is quite a dream, too.
 Li popped the question by recreating the boating scene from Chang's favorite movie, The Notebook.